mismayil/daily-arxiv-digest/README.md

 ## Usage

 #### 1. Create a Repo
-Create a repository to get notification in your github.
-This repo uses Github Actions to post a new issue in the repo.
-So, it needs access to create issues in the repo.
-To do this, create a new fine-grained token in [here](https://github.com/settings/tokens?type=beta) and then add this new token as a secret named `ISSUE_TOKEN` in your [repo settings](https://github.com/mismayil/daily-arxiv-notifications/settings/secrets/actions).
+Create a repository to get your daily arxiv digest in your github.
+This repo uses Github Actions to post a new issue in the repo and optionally send a message to a Slack channel.
+So, it needs access to create issues in the repo and send messages to Slack.
+To do this, create a new fine-grained token in [here](https://github.com/settings/tokens?type=beta) and then add this new token as a secret named `ISSUE_TOKEN` in your [repo settings](https://github.com/mismayil/daily-arxiv-digest/settings/secrets/actions).
+To send a message to Slack channel, [create an app](https://api.slack.com/quickstart#creating) in your Slack workspace, specify the channel ID in the `config.py` and also add the OAuth token generated when you create the app as a secret named `SLACK_BOT_TOKEN` in your [repo settings](https://github.com/mismayil/daily-arxiv-digest/settings/secrets/actions).

 #### 2. Set Config
 Revise `config.py` as your perferences.